SeunginLyu/EpidemicSpreading/reports/draft_final_report.md

 We use a BA graph generated from the NetworkX's barabasi_albert_graph(n, k) function.
 We set the number of edges to attach from a new node to existing nodes k = 3.
 We use the number of nodes N ranging from 10^3 to 8.5*10^6.

-In order to replicate Figure 1.1., we initially infect half of the nodes.
-We show the results of our simulation in Figure 1.2 and Figure 2.2
+We show the results of our simulation in Figure 1.2 and Figure 2.2 in comparison to the original plots [1] in Figure 1.1 and Figure 1.2 respectively.
+We illustrate that viruses with spreading rate ranging from 1/22 to 1/7 reach a steady state of prevalence `ρ ~ exp(-C/λ)` on the BA graph as shown in both Figure 1.1 and Figure 1.2.
+We run 100,000 trials to replicate Figure 2.1 upto 50 time stpes as shown in Figure 2.2.

 <center>
 ![Figure 1_](../resources/figure1_.png)